 During Project Implementation concerned stakeholders at the central and the municipal level were consulted as needed regarding the Project progress, underlying issues and to develop way forward.
 Stakeholder's consultation is often found effective to finalize the subprojects, environment and safeguard related issues.
-In case of community development program (CDP) also, the project level activities are being developed and implemented in consultation with beneficiaries at site and stakeholders at the municipal level.
+In case of community development program (CDP) also, the Project level activities were developed and implemented in consultation with beneficiaries at site and stakeholders at the local/ municipal level.

-An estimated 1,585 person-months (86 international, 1,499 national) of consulting services will be provided to (i) facilitate project management and implementation including overall monitoring and evaluation at the central level; (ii) carry out detailed design and construction supervision for individual subprojects, including monitoring for safeguards compliance; and (iii) provide institutional development support for the establishment and operationalization of the Kavre Water Supply Management Board.
+About 1,585 person-months (86 international, 1,499 national) of consulting services was be provided to (i) facilitate project management and implementation including overall monitoring and evaluation at the central level; (ii) carry out detailed design and construction supervision for individual subprojects, including monitoring for safeguards compliance; and (iii) provide institutional development support for the establishment and operationalization of the Kavre Water Supply Management Board.

-An estimated 831 person-months (all national) of local NGO services will be provided to assist the implementation of the community development program.
-Consulting firms and local NGOs will be engaged using the quality- and cost-based selection (QCBS) method with a standard quality: cost ratio of 80:20.
+About 831 person-months (all national) of local NGO services was provided to assist the implementation of the community development program.
+Consulting firms and local NGOs were/will be engaged using the quality- and cost-based selection (QCBS) method with a standard quality: cost ratio of 80:20.
 Selection criteria for local NGOs will include (i) experience relevant to the project activities and objectives, (ii) experiences in the district. where the Project municipalities are located, (iii) financial integrity, and (iv) record of proven competence in community mobilization and public health sensitization programs.

-NGO service for Biratnagar has been extended.
-Whereas, the NGO contract for Birgunj and Butwal were terminated.
-Butwal and Birgunj municipalities have initiated to continue the CDP activities through their social development sections with technical support from social development expert of DSC and PMSC.
+NGO service for Biratnagar has been completed from Dec 2016.
+Whereas, NGO contracts for Birgunj and Butwal were terminated.
+Butwal and Birgunj municipalities continued the CDP activities through their social development sections with technical support from social development expert of DSC and PMSC.

-International competitive bidding procedures will be used for civil works contracts estimated to cost more than $1 million, and supply contracts valued at more than $500,000.
-National competitive bidding procedures will be used for civil works contracts equivalent to $1,000,000 or less, and supply contracts equivalent to $500,000 or less.
-Shopping will be used for contracts for procurement of works and equipment worth equivalent to $100,000 or less.
+International competitive bidding procedures was used for civil works contracts estimated to cost more than $1 million, and supply contracts valued at more than $500,000.
+There is provision of National competitive bidding procedures for civil works contracts equivalent to $1,000,000 or less; supply contracts equivalent to $500,000 or less; and for shopping contracts for procurement of works and equipment worth equivalent to $100,000 or less.

 Out of 7 planned contract packages, 6 packages had already been awarded and construction works are in progress.
-Butwal auto village contract package is yet to conclude.
-The approval for contract award was provided by ADB on 18 January 2017.
-Delay observed in PIU in finalizing the contract award.
+Butwal auto village contract package has been dropped by ADB from financing due to various local issues.